inbravo/travel/september-2018-1/README.md

 ---

 ##  Ghaziabad (4:15 AM)
-* Good rains has always cheers me but also affects my rides
-* This years good rains has forced me to cancel my many ride plans
+* This years good rains has made me to cancel several rides but this month has given me the hope of less rains and more rides
 * Finally i decided to go to some nearby place after a friend insisted to join
 * I rarely choose to go to busy travel destinations, but this time i thought about going to Nainital
 * As always started early at 4:15 AM on NH 24 towards Muradabad, and later taken Tanda and Bazpur road